Genivia/ugrep/README.md

-           If no FILE arguments are specified and one of the options -g,  -O,  -M, -t, --include, --include-dir, --exclude, or --exclude-dir is specified, recursive searches are enabled, same as -r.
+           If no FILE arguments are specified and one of the options -g,  -O,  -M, -t, --include, --include-dir, --exclude, or --exclude-dir is specified, recursive searches are performed as if -r was specified.

-           Use `--' before the FILE arguments to allow file and directory names to start with a `-'.
+           A `--' signals the end of options; the rest of the parameters are  FILE arguments, allowing filenames to begin with a `-' character.

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit: